 All employees have the right to a reasonable work life balance and to expect appropriate support or intervention when they experience health or personal difficulties.
-Employees are encouraged to raise any concerns with the Head Teacher or line manager but also have access to a confidential counselling service through an Employee Assistance Programme (EAP).
+Employees are encouraged to raise any concerns with the Headteacher / Head of School or line manager but also have access to a confidential counselling service through an Employee Assistance Programme (EAP).
 Sickness absence or health concerns will be dealt with under the Trust's Management of Sickness Absence policy.